zc-zhang/zc-zhang.github.io/README.md

 ### Visiting Student
 The Institute of Environmental Science and Technology
-Department of Informatics Systems
+Department of Informatics
 The University of Kitakyushu
 Fukuoka 808-0135, Japan